Goldman child abduction case: Political involvement and return

 There were public comments on the case by US Secretary of State Hillary Clinton on 4 March 2009 on NBC's Today show and by Brazilian President Lula on CNN on 23 March 2009.
 On 15 July 2009, David Goldman testified in front of a Congress committee about child abductions.
-On 16 July 2009, NBC's Today broadcast a one-hour interview with him.

 The case was subject of deliberations during meetings of high level Brazilian and American officials.
 U.S. President Obama raised the issue of the boy's return under the Hague Convention with Brazilian President Luiz Inácio Lula da Silva.